https://www.facebook.com/tr?id=838238624060661&ev=PageView &noscript=1/>

 Helping families

-The Chancellor also highlighted helping the 700,000 parents on Universal Credit, who could not afford the upfront payments necessary to access subsidised childcare.
+The Chancellor also highlighted helping the 700,000 parents on Universal Credit, who cannot afford the upfront payments necessary to access subsidised childcare.
 Notably, the government now plans to pay the childcare costs upfront.